Webinar – Exercising Your Positive Duty With Positivity

 • A Guide to paying employees correctly and the Voluntary Small Business Compliance Code sets out 5 key areas for business with less than 15 employees to attend to and protect themselves from the risk of prosecution for wage theft – part of that is ensuring that you have someone internally or externally who can provide you with competent advice on Fair Work, minimum wages, modern awards, record keeping requirements and more;

-• Their Payroll Mediation Program Guide sets out in great detail what they expect employers who have found themselves to be in an underpayment of wages situation to do – it does run to 42 pages so you might want someone who knows this stuff to give you the short version of it
+• Their Payroll Remediation Program Guide sets out in great detail what they expect employers who have found themselves to be in an underpayment of wages situation to do – it does run to 42 pages so you might want someone who knows this stuff to give you the short version of it

 What are the penalties?